-The Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland (House Bill 1056).
+The Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland.
 The Fund began receiving revenue on July 1, 2008, the effective date of the law.
-The major sources of revenue for the Fund are application fees collected by MDE and monetary compensation paid to the State in conjunction with Tidal Wetlands Licenses.
-Variable year-end fund balances may occur due to a number of factors.
+The major sources of revenue for the Fund are application fees collected by MDE and monetary compensation paid to the state in conjunction with Tidal Wetlands Licenses.
+Variable year end fund balances may occur due to a number of factors.
 Expenditures can be affected by staffing changes (i.e., vacancies and recruitment) and contractual project delays.
-The main factor affecting revenue is the number of permit applications received during the fiscal year.
-Consequently, the Department carefully monitors revenue and expenses.
+The main factor affecting revenue is the number of permit applications received during the fiscal year (FY).
+Consequently, MDE monitors revenue and expenses.

-The following table provides an accounting of revenues and expenditures in the Fund for the period July 1, 2017 through June 30, 2018.
+The following table provides an accounting of revenues and expenditures in the Fund for the period July 1, 2021 through June 30, 2022.

-WETLANDS AND WATERWAYS PROGRAM FUND STATEMENT OF REVENUES AND EXPENDITURES FISCAL YEAR 2018 July 1, 2017 - June 30, 2018
+STATEMENT OF REVENUES AND EXPENDITURES FY22 July 1, 2021 - June 30, 2022